PTPN14

 Tyrosine-protein phosphatase non-receptor type 14 is an enzyme that in humans is encoded by the PTPN14 gene.

 Function

 The protein encoded by this gene is a member of the PTP family and PTPN14 subfamily of tyrosine protein phosphatases.
-PTPs are known to be signalling molecules that regulate a variety of cellular processes including cell growth, differentiation, mitotic cycle, and oncogenic transformation.
+PTPs are signalling molecules that regulate a variety of cellular processes including cell growth, differentiation, mitotic cycle, and oncogenic transformation.
 This PTP contains an N-terminal noncatalytic domain similar to that of band 4.1 superfamily cytoskeleton-associated proteins, which suggested the membrane or cytoskeleton localization of this protein.
 The specific function of this PTP has not yet been determined.

 Interactions

 PTPN14 has been shown to interact with Beta-catenin.